sdivakarrajesh/flutter-calculator/README.md

 ## Key Aspects
 1. Facilitates calculations in a continuous fashion
-2. Has a SQLite data base that stores the past calculations
+2. Has a SQLite database that stores the past calculations

 ## Screenshots